nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/02 - assignments/10 - Week 10 - Tokens and Compression.md

 ## Part 1 - Decompress
-1. Lower the compression of an existing PICO-8 Game by a significant amount.
+1. Lower the compression of an existing PICO-8 Game.
 	1. In this case, significant is around 15-20%

 ## Part 2 - Fewer Tokens
-1. Lower the total number of tokens used by an existing PICO 8 game by a significant amount.
+1. Lower the total number of tokens used by an existing PICO-8 Game.
 	1. In this case, significant is around 15-20%

 ## Part 3 - Submission